SULeimanV/C35-BootLogo-changer/README.md

 2 Run in terminal "python(3) decompess.py".
 Files will be created In this folder

-3 Run "python(3) compress.py".
+3 Run "python(3) compress.py" in the same folder.
 It compresses the .bmp files to custom_logo.bin with equal size (logo.bin).
 If new logo.bin will be larger than the original, the script will report it.

 2',3' Or use precompiled files like in points 2 and 3.
 ---------------